-Join Aaron F. Ross for an in-depth discussion in this video Transforming the constraint, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Transforming the constraint, part of Maya: Dynamic Simulations with Bullet Physics.

 …Now we're ready to move the constraint to the edge of the door,…in order to make the door hinge properly.…I'll select the rigid body constraint and grab the move tool.…And so that we can see this more clearly, I'll press the 4 key on the keyboard so…that we switch to wireframe mode.…If I just move the constraint upward, we will see something strange.…The constraint actually moves to the side.…And if I move it forward, we will see that it doesn't really…track with the transform manipulator, the move tool.…Don't panic.…This is just a little bit of a minor display glitch.…